 Hi Kevin,

-Generally speaking, lead trackerbar tuning was not glued to the brass nipples at the trackerbar end.
+Generally speaking, lead trackerbar tubing was not glued to the brass nipples at the trackerbar end.
 It was held in place with a rigid sealer.
 At the other end, where it goes into the stack, it was generally held in place with burnt shellac (or another type of sealer).
 Naturally, a sealer can sometimes be just as difficult to remove as a glue, but that's not generally the case.
 I have a number of YouTube videos about dealing with trackerbar tubing.
 My channel is: johnatuttle Also, I have a number of web pages at my site, see the 'Restoration/Repair/Care drop-down menu (Removing Lead Tubing).

 As for which trackerbar tubing is best for your mechanism, there are a few considerations.
 Mainly, 'does the tubing have to pass through any pieces of wood that have pre-cut holes?'
 If so, 'what's the diameter of those holes?'
 The second consideration is, 'does the tubing have to make any sharp bends?'